Close Menu

 What costs nothing is worth nothing?
 Nonsense: The new update for the AirPods Max USB C may be free, but it’s a massive game changer.
 Apple is suddenly playing in a class that can also convince audiophile users.
 In this constellation, it is certainly the best sound converter that Apple currently has in its portfolio.
 Comparisons with the competition make no sense.
 Because this is where Apple really comes into its own with its in-house playlists, software and hardware.

-Apple AirPods Max Gen 2 (Software 7E108): Technical specifications
+Apple AirPods Max Gen 2 (Software 7E108): Technical data

 • Price (RRP): 579 euros